IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ## Developing with VS Code

 Many, especially *JavaScript/NodeJS*, developers use *VS Code* to develop their code.
-We have recently developed a prototypical extension (not yet officially supported) for VS Code that enables complete round trip cycles for authoring OpenWhisk actions inside the editor.
+We have recently developed a prototypical extension (not yet officially supported) for *VS Code* that enables complete round trip cycles for authoring OpenWhisk actions inside the editor.

 The key point for this extension is that it has full round trip for OpenWhisk actions (*list, create new local, create new remote, update, import from remote system, invoke, etc.*) without the need to leave the IDE which makes development cycles far shorter and easier.
-The extension works for action written in different languages (like JS and Swift) and on different platforms (like Windows, Mac, and Linux).
+The extension works for action written in different languages (like *JavaScript and Swift*) and on different platforms (like *Windows, Mac, and Linux*).

 In the future we plan to provide more such plug-ins for additional IDEs (this is no official commitment) and hence seek for early feedback.

-First, download VS Code for your platform from here: `https://code.visualstudio.com/` Next, download the extension from here: `https://github.com/openwhisk/openwhisk-vscode#downloads`
+First, download VS Code for your platform from here: `https://code.visualstudio.com/`
+Next, download the extension from here: `https://github.com/openwhisk/openwhisk-vscode#downloads`

 To install the extension open VS Code and switch to the extensions view (`View → Extensions`).
-Click the `more` menu (represented by the `•••` icon at the very top) and select `install from VSIX...` Point to the `VSIX file` you downloaded.
+Click the `more` menu (represented by the `•••` icon at the very top) and select `install from VSIX...`
+Point to the `VSIX file` you downloaded.

 Once you have the extension installed, you will have to run `wsk property set` inside of VS Code to set the `apihost`, `auth`, and `namespace` values the same way you did configure your local CLI at the very beginning of this workshop:

-Open the command palette via `View → Command Palette` or by pressing `F1` and entering:
-`wsk property set`
+Open the command palette via `View → Command Palette` or by pressing `F1` and entering: `wsk property set`

 When prompted select the option `apihiost` and press `enter`.
 Next enter the correct value for the apihost property.

 In the console you should see a result like this: